 I was granted temporary custody with my order of protection.
-Will another state enforce this custody order?

-I was granted temporary custody with my order of protection.
 Can I take my kids out of the state?

-Maybe.
 It will depend on the exact wording of the custody provision in your order of protection.
 You may have to first seek the permission of the court before leaving.
-If your abuser was granted visitation rights with your children, then you may have to have the order changed, or show the court that there is a fair and realistic alternative to the current visitation schedule.
+If the abuser was granted visitation rights with your children, then you may have to have the order changed, or show the court that there is a fair and realistic alternative to the current visitation schedule.

 To read more about custody laws in Arizona, go to our Custody page.